fristonio/UniSync/README.md

 Links to Web App: [Project](https://aqueous-dusk-88302.herokuapp.com/)

 1. Create a Private room.
-2. You will be redirected to the home page with a success message.
+2. You will be redirected to the home page with a "success" message.
 3. Proceed to 'Join Room'
 4. Select the Room and enter the password when prompted.
 5. Select a username for chat.
 You will be redirected to the room.
-6. Enter the Youtube link of the video you wish to enjoy together.
+6. Enter the Youtube link of the video you wish to "enjoy" together.
 7. Use the Sync button to integrate the output of the speaker. **(Syncing multiple times is required initially to produce minimum lag)**
 8. Or you can join the public room to avoid the hassle of creating one :p.